rnd39/eve-ng_nodepathtest/README.md

+## Intro

-# Node connecitivty testing tool for use in EVE-NG with the eve-gui-server:latest
+This is an EVE-NG Meshed Node connectivity testing tool for use with the eve-gui-server docker image.

-This script provides a simple way to deploy client/drone nodes in your eve-ng lab, and then ping and traceroute every other node thats added in a full mesh.
+This script provides a simple way to deploy client/drone nodes in your eve-ng lab, useing the eve-ng host as a server to present the testing.
+The clients ping and traceroute every other node thats added in a full mesh.

 Inspired from https://ring.nlnog.net/ ring ping.